Cabela's Dangerous Hunts 2009: Plot

-The next location is British Columbia where Flint goes in search of a cougar.
-He lures one with meat and kills it.
-He then travels with Henry Tally and Daniel Heath towards Congo to hunt for Cape buffalo.
+Flint hunts a cougar in British Columbia and later joins Henry Tally and Daniel Heath in the Congo to hunt Cape buffalo.
 During their journey they have to fend off Nile crocodiles and hippos on a river.
 Flint manages to take down a Cape buffalo.
 However, he immediately discovers that Henry and Daniel are stuck up in trees with a large herd of buffalo at the bottom.
 Flint kills the buffalo and frees his friends.

-Next, Flint heads to Thailand where he has to tranquilize Asian black bears to put their transmitters on them.
-During this job, he has to kill a leopard and sneak around a herd of Indian elephants.
+Next, Flint heads to Thailand where he has to tranquilize Asian black bears and put transmitters on them.
 The next destination is Namibia, where Flint goes on a leopard hunt with Dominic Rousseau.
 Dominic is injured by a leopard after which Flint carries him towards their truck.
-However, the truck is attacked by a rhinoceros.
+However, the truck is totaled by a rhinoceros.
 Flint kills the rhino and goes in search of help.
-Flint has to sneak past a number of African elephants and kill a scar-faced leopard, before he finally arrives at a village.
+Flint has to sneak past a herd of African elephants and kill a scar-faced leopard before he finally arrives at a village.

 Finally, Flint returns to Russia to hunt wolves with Sergei's son Yuri.
 Some wolves escape into the forest, where Yuri's car cannot reach.
 Flint insists on going in alone.
-After the last of the group of wolves is killed, a bear ambushes Flint.
-Flint grabs a piece of wood and impales the charging beast with it.
-Yuri arrives soon after, and Flint confirms it to be the same animal that killed Sergei.
+After the last group of wolves is killed, the bear responsible for Sergei's death reappears.
+Flint kills the animal, bringing closure to his mentor's death.